lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 The main responsibility of a viewController is to configure the layout and content of its associated views  and respond  to user interaction with those views.
 Pretty straightforward.

-In reality, the view controller normally ends up being a repository of all of the code that the view controller is dependent on, including aspects such as:
+In reality, most view controllers end up being a repository of all of the code that the view controller is dependent on, including aspects such as:

 - data access, local or remote